moonbirdai/mixpanel-mcp-server/README.md

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server for integrating Mixpanel analytics into AI workflows.
 This server allows AI assistants like Claude to track events, page views, user signups, and update user profiles in Mixpanel.

+**Version 2.0.1 Note:** Tool names now include the `mixpanel_` prefix to prevent namespace collisions with other analytics MCP servers.

 ## Table of Contents

 - [Features](#features)